CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

 ## CNMF Math Awareness Month Crypto Challenge

-### Stay tuned as challenges will be posted shortly
+### Challenges will be released daily (weekdays normally) around midnight.

+### Save your answers and don't share them just yet.
+You'll want to have them ready for the finale!

 #### If you look hard enough you might even find one already up ❤️